rammpeter/oracle_benchmarks/compression_table_access/README.md

 Machine: EXADATA X6-2L High Capacity with 3 storage cell server

-Only cache hits without disk access are counted to ensure reproducable results.
+Only 100% cache hits without disk access are counted for non-direct access to ensure reproducable results.

 Each block within a particular partition is accessed exactly once by rowid.